-The measured spectral irradiance data collected here sketches an outline of the spectrum variation affecting photovoltaic performance worldwide.
+The measured spectral irradiance data collected here sketches an outline of the spectrum variation affecting solar photovoltaic performance worldwide.
 Cells with a wider spectral response demonstrate increases in efficiency with increases in sun tracking.
 Overall, the scale of the impact of spectrum variation on operations argues for expanded monitoring, more in line with that of the other two parameters (temperature and broadband irradiance) that, together, determine solar cell efficiency.

-The performance variation indicates that the conventional characterization under only one spectrum is insufficient for comparison of different cell types.
+The performance variation indicates that the convention of characterizing under only one spectrum is insufficient for comparison of different cell types.
 Spectrum sensitivity increases with the number of junctions and efficiency correspondingly declines.
-For cells with two or more junctions, efficiency under the standard spectrum appears to be more of a maximum than a representative value: the practice of optimizing for AM1.5 may be reducing the potential for outdoor operation.
-Characterization under both AM0 and AM1.5, for example, would serve to bracket the outdoor performance range and better inform solar cell development and deployment.
+For cells with two or more junctions, efficiency under the standard spectrum is closer to a maximum than a representative value: the practice of designing for AM1.5 may be reducing the potential for outdoor operation.
+Characterization under both AM0 and AM1.5 (for example) would serve to bracket the outdoor performance range, better inform solar cell development, and accelerate deployment.